 You spy this upholstered bench up for sale…what do you do?
 Me…grab it and get my DIY on!
 It’s Furniture Fixer Uppers day today and my blogger friends and I have some thrifty makeovers to inspire you.
-Now, this bench is in great structural shape, but looks like someone tried to pep it up at some point.
+Now, this bench is in great structural shape, however it looks like someone tried to pep it up at some point.

-The fabric I found in my stash was the same one I used on this curbside settee I rebuilt and upholstered.
+Finally, the fabric I found in my stash was the same one I used on this curbside settee I rebuilt and upholstered.
 It’s a must see transformation! (see here) I’ve also used it on a footstool and has been requested by my custom clients after seeing it in use.
 Sweet!

 I have convinced myself that I need to do a piece for myself with this fabric…it’s so pretty.
 That soft aqua blue/green and those creamy details are classic and fit with most any decor.

 Although this upholstered bench set looks wonderful in my room, I just don’t have the space for it.
-You can find it available in my shop along with many other goodies.
+You can find it available in my shop (SOLD) along with many other goodies.

 What fun it was to give this sweet piece new life – really!
 My goal is to inspire you to DIY and make your house your home.
 It doesn’t have to take a big budget, just a bit of know-how.
 That’s where I come in.

-Do pin and share to inspire others too.
+In addition, pin and share to inspire others too.
 Thank you!